nyxXeclipse/nyxXeclipse/README.md

 ### 🔹 Promptly AI Chatbot
 - Built an AI-powered chatbot using Gemini API
-- Supports real-time AI interaction and image uploads
+- Supports real-time AI interaction and faster image uploads
 - Designed a responsive glassmorphism UI with Lottie animations
 - Improved understanding of API integration, async JavaScript, and AI response handling
 - Developed using HTML, CSS, and JavaScript